v2.155.0 MIT-licensed Node 22+ Works with Claude · Codex · Gemini · OpenCode

 What's in the box.

 A 12-stage pipeline (budget → capability → preference → TOPSIS → LinUCB → latency) picks the right CLI from the 5 adapters you have installed.
-Outcomes feed 8 memory backends so tomorrow's routing is informed by today's failures — not by static rules.
+Outcomes feed 8 memory backends so tomorrow's routing learns from today's failures.
+A second bounded loop demotes unhealthy CLIs automatically — capped, auto-decaying, demotion-only.
+Higher authority is earned against evidence, never flipped on by default.

 Plus 11 expert personae, 9 research sources, and 176+ tracked papers feeding the planner.
 The full inventory lives in the architecture pages.